csbhr/Vivid-VR/README.md

 ## 🔥 Update
+- [2025.08.26] **Correction:** Due to inference-time cropping (w.r.t.
+DOVE, SeedVR, SeedVR2) and testset issues (w.r.t.
+SPMCS), ouputs are offset by a few pixels from GT, resulting in errors in full-reference metric calculations.
+We have performed pixel-level alignment and recalculated the full-reference metrics (PSNR, SSIM, LPIPS).
+The paper has been revised at [[link]](https://arxiv.org/pdf/2508.14483v2).
 - [2025.08.21] Paper is released at [[link]](https://arxiv.org/abs/2508.14483).
 - [2025.08.06] UGC50 and AIGC50 testsets are made publicly available from [[link]](https://huggingface.co/csbhr/Vivid-VR/blob/main/testset.zip).
 - [2025.08.05] Inference code is released.